kristina-vi/gps-app-template/README.md

    - Grant the required permissions
    - You'll be redirected back to the application

-4. **Create vehicles:**
+4. **Use the API:**
+   - The template includes a sample vehicle creation form
-   - Fill out the vehicle form with make, model, and year
+   - Fill out the form with make, model, year, and name
-   - Click "Create Vehicle"
+   - Click "Create Vehicle" to test the GraphQL API
-   - The vehicle will be created in your Jobber account
+   - Customize the API calls for your specific use case

 ## Project Structure